umutseven92/shorts-blocker/README.md

 # Shorts Blocker

-This extension removes Youtube Shorts from everywhere; the home page, subscriptions page, search results, and even the side bar.
+This extension removes Youtube Shorts from everywhere; the home page, subscriptions page and even the search results.

 ## How It Works